Chief Strategist Vontobel

 Behind us lies a barnstorming race to make up lost ground during which we did see the markets catch up.
 It is worth keeping that fact in the back of our minds when we hear talk of “slowing growth”.
 It is also borne up by the continuing stable environment and well-filled order books – notwithstanding selective supply bottlenecks and soaring energy prices.

-Learn more about the four investment themes by clicking on the tiles below:
+Learn more about the four investment themes by clicking on the tiles below.
+Learn more about how we interpret the war in Ukraine from geopolitical and investment viewpoints in this topic hub.

 A few key takeaways from the Vontobel Investment Outlook 2022.
 The presentation is followed by a discussion on macro economic themes and relevant investment ideas 2022 with Christine Maier and Peter Romanzina, Head of Swiss Equities Research. © Vontobel